 Do you like to keep up to date with the storylines in The Dumping Ground?

 I have!
 I do because some of my really good friends are still in the show and I’ll watch episodes where they come in and I’ll always try to keep up to date with what’s happening.
-I watched Mia and Amy’s leaving episode last year, and Amy had an episode with a really famous person, after she filmed it she told me to watch it so I watched that as well.
-If I know that there’s going to be a good one I’ll definitely make the effort and watch it, like when Warwick Davis came in with Annabelle, I watched that one because he’s Annabelle’s father and I think he came in and played her actual father.
+I watched Mia (McKenna-Bruce) and Amy (Leigh Hickman)’s leaving episode last year, and Amy had an episode with a really famous person, after she filmed it she told me to watch it so I watched that as well.
+If I know that there’s going to be a good one I’ll definitely make the effort and watch it, like when Warwick Davis came in with Annabelle (Davis), I watched that one because he’s Annabelle’s father and I think he came in and played her actual father.
 I try and keep up to date as much as I can.

 How did The Dumping Ground Dish-Up come about and did you enjoy filming it?

 We all just got a phone call, it was really good fun.
-It was a day or two in Manchester and it was nice because I hadn’t seen Jessie, Chris or Joe in a long time.
-I’d kept in contact with Saff, her name is Saffron and in the show she played Sapphire, so you just called her Saff!
+It was a day or two in Manchester and it was nice because I hadn’t seen Jessie (Williams), Chris (Slater) or Joe (Maw) in a long time.
+I’d kept in contact with Saff (her name is Saffron (Coomber) and in the show, she played Sapphire, so you just called her Saff!).
 It was nice to catch up with everyone.
 I remember being really panicked because it was cooking and I’m awful at cooking, I remember thinking, ‘oh they make it look so easy on TV shows’, they just sit there and chop things up and I was like, ‘I can’t do this for the life of me’.
 They’d go for another take and have to re-do all the food because one of us fluffed on our lines or something, but it was really good fun to shoot.

 What was it like knowing Emma Thompson was in the audience when you appeared at Edinburgh Fringe?

 Oh my god, it’s such a funny story!
 I was having lunch with my mum and my step-dad, and my mum just suddenly went, ‘that’s Emma Thompson’, I just got up and started chatting to her.
-I started crying, I don’t know why, I was like, ‘you’re my idol, I love you so much’, she made some joke about the fact I was wearing dungarees and she was wearing dungarees, I can’t remember what the joke was but it was very funny.
-I can’t remember what she said, something like, ‘what are you doing up here?’
-I was like, ‘oh I’m doing a show at The Fringe’, my mum was there with a flyer, she was like, ‘come and watch it, it’s really good’, and she was like, ‘book me six tickets for tomorrow’, so I was like, ‘yeah sure’.
+I started crying, I don’t know why, I was like, ‘you’re my idol, I love you so much’, she made some joke about the fact we were both wearing dungarees, I can’t remember what the joke was but it was very funny.
+I can’t remember what she said, something like, ‘what are you doing up here?’ and I said I was doing a show at The Fringe.
+My mum was there with a flyer and said, ‘come and watch it, it’s really good’, and she said to book her six tickets for the following day.
 I messaged the guys who were in my theatre company, I was like, ‘we need to book six tickets for Emma Thompson tomorrow’.
 She walked in and she sat in the front row with her daughter Gaia, Hayley Atwell and her friend Jackie, and I think somebody else.
 She was so lovely and sweet, and so excited about the show, she really loved it which was nice.